Online Graph Topology Learning from Matrix-valued Time Series: Introduction

-The works in literature therefore focus on the inference of causal graphs in high-dimensional regime.
-The inference of the exact Granger causal graph is mainly considered in \citet{bolstad2011causal,zaman2020online}. \citet{bolstad2011causal} propose to consider the group lasso penalty, $\lambda\sum_{i\neq j}\|(A^1_{ij}, \ldots, A^p_{ij})\|_{\ell_2}$, to the usual least squares problem of VAR($p$) models, in order to infer the common sparsity structure of coefficient matrices $A^l, l = 1, \ldots, p$. \citet{zaman2020online} develop the online procedure for this estimation problem. \citet{mei2016signal} define a variant of VAR model, where the sparse structure of coefficients $A^l$ does not directly equal the graph topology, but the topology of $l$-hop neighbourhoods \footnote{For a node, its neighbours are in the $1$-hop neighbourhood of the node.
-All the neighbours of its neighbours are in the $2$-hop neighbourhood of the node, so far and so forth.}.
-More specifically, they suppose that $A^l = c_{l0}I + c_{l1}W + \ldots + c_{ll}W^l$, where $W$ is the adjacency matrix to infer, and $I$ is the identity matrix.
+The works in the literature therefore focus on the inference of causal graphs in a high-dimensional regime.
+The inference of the exact Granger causal graph is mainly considered in \citet{bolstad2011causal,zaman2020online}. \citet{bolstad2011causal} propose to use the group lasso penalty, $\lambda\sum_{i\neq j}\|(A^1_{ij}, \ldots, A^p_{ij})\|_{\ell_2}$, to the usual least squares problem of VAR($p$) models, in order to infer the common sparsity structure of coefficient matrices $A^l, l = 1, \ldots, p$. \citet{zaman2020online} develop the online procedure for this estimation problem. \citet{mei2016signal} define a variant of the VAR model, where the sparse structure of coefficients $A^l$ does not directly equal the graph topology, but the topology of $l$-hop neighborhoods.
+More specifically, they assume that $A^l = c_{l0}I + c_{l1}W + \ldots + c_{ll}W^l$, where $W$ is the adjacency matrix to infer, and $I$ is the identity matrix.
 Such models can thus capture the influence from more nodes.
-The estimation of the underlying adjacency matrix relies on the Lasso penalty to promote the sparsity.
+The estimation of the underlying adjacency matrix relies on the Lasso penalty to promote sparsity.